 Progress OpenEdge (extract refresh only)

 Other Databases (ODBC)

 Limited connector support

-Similar to Tableau, Bridge provides limited support for data sources that use the Web Data Connector or a JDBC or ODBC driver to connect to an unsupported database.
+Similar to Tableau, Bridge provides limited support for data sources that use the connector plugins, Web Data Connector, or a JDBC or ODBC driver to connect to an unsupported database.
 For more information about the support provided, see the following topics in the Tableau Help:

 There are a few connectivity scenarios that Bridge does not support.